The American Scholar: Importance

 Emerson was, in part, reflecting on his personal vocational crisis after leaving his role as a minister.
-Oliver Wendell Holmes, Sr. declared this speech to be "the declaration of independence of American intellectual life."
+Oliver Wendell Holmes Sr. declared this speech to be "the declaration of independence of American intellectual life."
 Building on the growing attention he received from the essay Nature, The American Scholar solidified Emerson's popularity and weight in America, a level of reverence he would hold throughout the rest of his life.
 Phi Beta Kappa's literary quarterly magazine, The American Scholar, was named after the speech.

 This success stands in contrast with the harsh reaction to another of his speeches, "Divinity School Address", given eleven months later.

+Emerson scholar Kenneth Sacks called the speech, "the most celebrated academic talk in American history".